-$$u(x) \sim \frac{2}{\pi} \sum{k=1}^{\infty} \frac{1 - (-1)^k}{k} \cdot \sin kx.$$ it is not absolutely convergent.
+Now, a reasonable question is: "does this series converge?"
+Since it is at least not absolutely convergent (for most x).
 The series passes the divergence test, but that only means we cannot conclude that it is divergent.
 It might be tempting to think of Leibniz, but this series is not alternating (we might find some values for x but not in general).
 So we don't know if the series converges or diverges for just about any value of x.
 Don't worry, we'll get to this.
-In fact, this series is actually convergent to u(x) for every x, but we have no idea why at this point.
+In fact, this series is actually convergent to u(x) for just about every x, but we have no idea why at this point.
 Summing the first n terms, we find the graphs below.
 This indicates that the sum indeed converges to the desired function, but there's some "squiggly" stuff going on around the jump points.
 We'll get back to that as well.